Introduction to budgets

 Can I import a budget for a consolidated group?

-Right now, you're not able to directly import a budget for the consolidated group.
+Right now, you're not able to directly import a budget for a consolidated group.

 Fathom will automatically 'roll up' the budgets of each underlying entity within the group.
-This will then will be available to use in the consolidated group.
+The totaled budget will be the budget for the consolidated group

 If you wish to apply a budget directly to the consolidated group, a workaround would be to import that budget directly for an underlying company, and remove budgets for any other underlying companies.
 This budget will then flow through into the consolidation.